Top 10 Fastest Cat Breeds in the World

 Bengal

-Bengal cats have a strong connection to their wild ancestors, the Asian leopard cats.
-This heritage has blessed them with incredible speed and agility, traits that are essential for hunting in the wild.
-Bengals are known to reach speeds of up to 35 miles per hour, making them one of the fastest domestic breeds.
+Bengal cats are very similar to their wild ancestors, the Asian leopard cats.
+This heritage has given them amazing speed and agility, which are both very important for hunting in the wild.
+Bengals are one of the fastest domestic breeds, with speeds of up to 35 miles per hour.

 4. Savannah